 The path is named after King Offa.
 He’s credited with commissioning the Dyke, which comprises of a built-up ditch and ramparts to separate his kingdom of Mercia from the rival kingdoms found in modern day Wales.
 There may well have been Roman efforts that pre-date these earthworks but the name has stuck since the 8th Century.
 The trail has ‘way marks’ but we’d recommend getting a good guidebook.
 This established trail was opened in 1971 and has become a firm British favourite walking trail especially between April and October.

 For those new to walking, and only wishing to take on a day’s ramble research the ‘Bodfari- Prestatyn’ section.
 This part of the path is where you can enjoy a series of stone stiles to the north of Marian Cwm which are unique to this section of the trail.
 On this stretch, appreciate marvellous views of Snowdonia and the North Wales coastline.
 We always recommend letting someone know your walking trail plans before you set off, taking that map or guide, wearing appropriate footwear and packing waterproofs.

 Why Stay With Us

 After a busy day of hiking return to the comforts of our hotel and enjoy a warm and friendly welcome, a delicious meal in our Promenade Bistro Bar and return to the warmth of your guestrooms where a great night’s sleep is guaranteed.
-If you have time why not make use of our fantastic leisure facilities and enjoy a leisurely dip in our indoor heated swimming pool.

 **Crown Copyright.
 Images are licenced from https://assets.wales.com/**